activewarehouse/activewarehouse/README.markdown

-== ActiveWarehouse
+# ActiveWarehouse

 The ActiveWarehouse library provides classes and functions which help with building Data Warehouses using Rails.
-It can be installed either as a plugin or as a Gem.

-To install as a plugin just use:

-  script/plugin install --force svn://rubyforge.org/var/svn/activewarehouse/activewarehouse/trunk

-To get the latest edge version.

-To install as a Gem, use:

-  gem install activewarehouse

-On *nix you will need to run this command as root or better yet, using sudo.

-Next, you will need to freeze or link the Gem to your Rails app.
-I prefer using the gemsonrails project:
+## Installation

+To install ActiveWarehouse, add the gem to your Gemfile:

-  gem install gemsonrails
+  gem 'activewarehouse'

-And then in your Rails app:

-  rake gems:link GEM=activewarehouse

-It is possible that freezing the Gem to the Rails app may not work at all times.
-It is most often best to install as a plugin.

-== Generators
+## Generators

 ActiveWarehouse comes with several generators